clocktower-protocol/clocktower/whitepaper_docs/whitepaper.md

 ## Protocol Overview

 The Clocktower system begins with a provider configuring basic parameters of a paid web service they would like to provide at a fixed interval (weekly, monthly, yearly, etc).
-This could be done through direct interaction with the contract or, more likely, through a web front-end.
+This could be done through direct interaction with the contract or, in most circumstances, through a web front-end.
 After signing the transaction, the subscription is now available to anyone who would like to become a subscriber.
-Off-chain, provider advertises service to potential subscribers and sends a link for signup.
+Off-chain, provider advertises service to potential subscribers and can send a link for signup.
 When a potential subscriber wants to signup, they sign two transactions.
-The first gives unlimited allowance to the contract to take a given ERC20 token from the wallet.
-The second subscribes to the subscription.
+The first gives unlimited allowance to the contract to take a preferred ERC20 token from the wallet.
+The second approves the subscription and pays the first interval payment in addition to filling the fee balance for the account.
+The fee will be kept as low as possible while still incentivizing a population of Callers to call the remit function on the clocktower contract.
+As long as this balance has sufficient funding to cover the fees and the subscription price, a given subscriber will continue to be in good standing and current.
+If there is not enough to cover the subscription, but enough to cover the fee, the fee will be taken until the account can no longer cover the fee.
+At this point, clocktower will automatically remove this account from the list of active subsciptions.